tapeau/Desk-Photos/README.md

 > The interface sounds are read from `.obsidian/plugins/desk-photos/assets/` (`flip.webm` for flipping, `slide.webm` for adding, removing, and dragging).
 If a file is missing, the plugin downloads it once from the GitHub repository and stores it there.
 These are optional, however, and the plugin will still work fine without them.

 Enable **Desk Photos** in Settings, under Community plugins.

-(This plugin will be submitted at the Obsidian Community plugin directory, so users may install and update this plugin directly from within Obsidian in the future.)

 ---